 Court Proceedings

-Where a company does not have a shareholders agreement or the shareholders are unable to resolve the dispute through negotiation or mediation, the parties may look to the courts to help resolve the matter.
+Where a company does not have a shareholders agreement or the shareholders are unable to resolve the dispute through negotiation or mediation, you and the other party may look to the courts to help resolve the matter.
 Pursuing a dispute in court is a timely and costly process for all parties involved.
 If solving the problem without court interference is possible, this is an optimal solution for both shareholders.

-If the parties choose to proceed with the court system, usually the outcome will be that the court:
+If you choose to proceed with the court system, usually the outcome will be that the court:

 - orders one shareholder to buy out the other at a determined price; or

 - decides on the direction of the company.
-For example, that the company be wound up.
+For example, the company may be wound up.

 Above all, both parties should be aware that the court’s order is binding.
-This means that the parties must comply with whatever the court decides, even if this is not either party’s desired outcome.
+This means that you must comply with whatever the court decides, even if this is not either party’s desired outcome.

 Key Takeaways